yU93r/SteamEmu/post_build/README.release.md

 **Note: at the moment this feature is only enabled in the experimental builds**
 ---

-These configuration file `overlay_appearance.txt` has various options to set for the overlay appearance.
+The configuration file `overlay_appearance.txt` has various options to set for the overlay appearance.
 You can place this file inside the local `steam_settings/` folder, or inside the global settings folder `Goldberg SteamEmu Settings/settings/`.

 The notifications positions could be set to one of these values: